jordike/dark-rose-theme/README.md

 # My Custom Theme
 This theme is my own personal theme.
-It is the first theme I have ever made, and was made to support my own needs.
+It is the first theme I have ever made, and *was made to support my own needs*.
 Therefore, I cannot guarantee the theme to work with other technologies you use.

 ## Supported Languages